wp-plugins/woocommerce-parcelas/readme.txt

 * Plugin release.

 == Upgrade Notice ==

+= 1.2.3 =
+* Now the plugin works with point, as decimal separator.

 = 1.2.2 =
 * For those who wants to displays correct installments in variable product, now the plugin is fully compatible with that product type.